Fady-Ibrahim20/XML-editor/README.md

 + it can view XML File
 +	Detect errors and correct them
 + Format/prettify the Unformatted XML file
++ Formatting Details:if the Data between the two tags are small(<10Characters) it will be indented in one line,if the Data between the two tags are more than 10 Characters(in separate line)

 + Convert the XML file to JSON
 + Compress/Decompress the XML file or minify it.
 + Represent and visualize the relations between the users(in the XML file) using Directed Graph